minecraft-py/docs-zh/docs/about/contributing.md

 - And so on...

 ## Reporting an issues
 Please include as much detail as you can.
-Let us know your platform and mcpy version or commit date.
+Let us know your platform, mcpy version and commit date.

 If the problem is visual (for example a texture or design issue) please add a screenshot and if you get an error please include the full error and traceback.

-You can read our [issues list](https://minecraft-in-python.github.io/issues-list.html) first.
+You can read our [issues list](https://github.com/minecraft-in-python/Minecraft/issues) first.